Christkd/Bank_Accounts/README.md

 *This is a small project and practice of Python coding, it is of personal use only, to showcase and track my progress as an independent developer.*

-- On this small project, I simulated bank accounts and transactions done between those accounts.
+- for bankac0.py, I simulated bank accounts and transactions done between those accounts.
 It will show information for deposits, withdrawals and the ending balance.
+- for bankacc.py, I simulated Users with bank accounts, their credentials and their total balance.

 - Here is a screenshot of how it should look: